Cosmology of Creation

 Also known as the Deep Dark, the End, the Terrible Black, the Void, and a million other names each as bleak and terrible.

-Beyond the infinite expanses of the Silent Black, underneath the Hells and above the Heavens, outside the edges of reality as we know it, existence eventually grows mad with the ennui of nothingness.
+Beyond (or perhaps beside, or within) the infinite expanses of the Silent Black, underneath the Hells and above the Heavens, outside the edges of reality as we know it, existence eventually grows mad with the ennui of nothingness.
 The expanse of the Outer Madness flows away in all possible directions through all possible flows of time, forever.
 This would be a very boring place, except that in the Outer Madness, there are monsters.
+It is almost certain that there is structure and purpose within the Outer Madness, but no mortal has ever discovered what it is and survived.

 The Astral Plane

-A traveler in the Astral Plane sees the plane as a vast empty void periodically dotted with tiny motes of physical reality calved off of the countless planes it overlaps.
-These motes may look like distorted 'bubbles' of reality, or as panes like holes in the void, or as circular motes of land, or flying mountains, or as disconnected, jagged landscapes, or may other manifestations.
-Despite the terrors of the Astral Plane, it is generally the safest of the planes...for certain values of safe.
+A traveler in the Astral Plane sees the plane as a vast, complex ebb and flow of astral 'stuff' within the peaceful void, with a soothing infrasound background noise romantically called The Music of the Spheres.
+It is periodically dotted with tiny motes of physical reality calved off of the countless planes it overlaps.
+These motes may look like distorted 'bubbles' of reality, or as panes like holes in the void, or as circular motes of land, or flying mountains, or as disconnected, jagged landscapes, or many other manifestations.
+Despite the occasional terrors of the Astral Plane, it is generally the safest of the planes...for certain values of safe.

 The Ethereal "Plane"

-The Ethereal Plane possibly borders the Outer Madness, and from the Ethereal Plane some sages have detected multiple versions of the Realm of Shadows, as well.
+The Ethereal Plane possibly borders the Outer Madness, and from the Ethereal Plane some sages have detected multiple versions of the associated Realm of Shadows, as well.
+It is possible that the Prime Material is large and complex enough that it creates more than one Plane of Shadows, with their own complex structure.

-The Ethereal Plane is generally easier to reach than the Astral Sea, but is less well explored than the Silvery Ocean, because the Ethereal Plane is a perilous place indeed, and escaping the Ethereal Plane can be a severe trial.
+Each Ethereal Plane is generally easier to reach from its associated Material Plane than the Astral Sea, but since it does not really lead anywhere except the Outer Madness, they are generally less well explored than the Silvery Ocean.
+The Ethereal Plane may be accessible from the Deep Dark, and unknown eldritch horrors may intrude into the Ether.
+As a result, each Ether is a perilous place indeed, and escaping the Ethereal Plane can be a severe trial.

 The "Plane" of Shadow

-The eerie and deadly Shadow Plane is a grim, colorless “duplicate” of the Material Plane.
-It overlaps with the Material Plane but may be smaller or larger in size, and is in many ways a warped and mocking “reflection” of the Material Plane, one infused with negative energy and serving as home for strange monsters like undead shadows and worse.
+Each eerie and deadly Shadow Plane is a grim, colorless “duplicate” of its associated Material Plane.
+Each overlaps with its Material Plane but may be smaller or larger in size, and they are in many ways warped and mocking “reflections” of the Material Plane, each one tainted with negative energy and serving as home for strange monsters like undead shadows and worse.
+Since Shadow Planes are reflection planes 'cast' by the Outer Madness upon the Silver Sea, it is possible that eldritch fiends from the Deep Dark can pass into and out of Shadow Planes, to add to their manifold terrors.

 Explorers report that for every creature in the Prime Material, there exists an analog in the Shaded Place, and many times, there are many different versions of such analogs.
 Nothing is ever certain in the Plane of Shadow, except that every wonder you witness will be more awful than the last.